hodaUsama/hodaUsama.github.io/_posts/2025-05-02-cases-variables-frequency-table.md

 title: "From Raw Data to Insight: Cases, Variables, and Frequency Tables"
 date: 2025-05-02
 categories: [statistics, beginner]
-tags: [cases, variables, frequency-table, data-matrix, measurement-levels]
+tags: [cases, variables, frequency-table, data-matrix, measurement-levels, machine-learning]
+description: "Learn how to organize raw data using cases, variables, data matrices, and frequency tables — the essential building blocks for data analysis and machine learning."
 ---

-Before you can do any kind of data analysis — even before you calculate a single average — you need to understand what kind of **data** you're working with.
+Understanding the structure of your data is the first step in any data analysis or machine learning project.
+Before you calculate averages or build models, you need to know what your data represents — including its **cases, variables,** and measurement levels.
+In this beginner-friendly guide, you’ll learn how to organize raw data using data matrices and frequency tables — two essential tools for clean, structured, and insightful analysis.

 Let’s start from the very beginning.